 Teacher Preparation and Student Achievement By James H. WyckoffDonald BoydPamela GrossmanHamilton LankfordSusanna Loeb Teacher Preparation and Student Achievement There are fierce debates over the best way to prepare teachers.
 Some argue that easing entry into teaching is necessary to attract strong candidates, while others argue that investing in high quality teacher preparation is the most promising approach.
 Most agree, however, that we lack a strong research basis for understanding how to prepare teachers.
 This paper is one of the first to estimate the effects of features of teachers’ preparation on teachers’ value-added to student test score performance in math and English Language Arts.
 Our results indicate variation across preparation programs in the average effectiveness of the teachers they are supplying to New York City schools.
 In particular, preparation directly linked to practice appears to benefit teachers in their first year.
-National Bureau of Economic Research, Inc. James H. Wyckoff Jim Wyckoff is the Curry Memorial Professor of Education and Policy, and Director of the Center for Education Policy and Workforce Competitiveness at the University of Virginia.
-He has published widely on issues of teacher labor markets, teacher preparation, recruitment, assessment and retention.
-In this work he has collaborated with policymakers in New York City, New York State and most recently the District of Columbia.
+National Bureau of Economic Research, Inc. National Bureau of Economic Research, Inc. James H. Wyckoff Jim Wyckoff is a professor of education and public policy at the Frank Batten School of Leadership and Public Policy and the Memorial Professor of Education and Policy.
+Wyckoff focuses on issues of teacher labor markets, teacher preparation, recruitment, assessment and retention.
+His current research examines how teacher assessment and evaluation systems influence the quality of teaching, especially in traditionally low performing classrooms.
 Read full bio Donald Boyd Pamela Grossman Hamilton Lankford Susanna Loeb Related Content James H. Wyckoff Teacher Turnover, Teacher Quality, and Student Achievement in DCPS Research In practice, teacher turnover appears to have negative effects on school quality as measured by student performance.
 However, some simulations suggest that turnover can instead have large positive effects under a policy regime in which low-performing teachers can be accurately identified and replaced with more effective teachers.
 Teacher Layoffs: An Empirical Illustration of Seniority v.
 Measures of Effectiveness Research School districts are confronting difficult choices in the aftermath of the financial crisis.
 Today, the financial imbalance in many school districts is so large that there may be few alternatives to teacher layoffs.
 UVA Has 5% of Education Scholars Ranked as 'Most Influential' News Four Batten School faculty members affiliated with the EdPolicyWorks research center once again placed in the national rankings of influential education scholars.
 Batten Faculty Recognized for Excellence in Teaching, Service, Research and Engagement News This academic year, Batten School professors won a slew of internal and external recognitions for excellence in teaching, service, research and engagement.